rdoxenham/openstack-training/documentation/openstack-manual.md

 ##**Introduction**

 OpenStack is made up of a number of distinct components, each having their role in making up a cloud.
 It's certainly possible to have one single machine (either physical or virtual) providing all of the functions, or a complete OpenStack cloud contained within itself.
 This, however, doesn't provide any form of high availability/resilience and doesn't make efficient use of resources.
 Therefore, in a typical deployment, multiple machines will be used, each running a set of components that connect to each other via their open API's.
-When we look at OpenStack there are two main 'roles' for a machine within the cluster, a 'cloud conductor' and a 'compute node'.
-A 'cloud conductor' is responsible for orchestration of the cloud, responsibilities include scheduling of instances, running self-service portals, providing rich API's and operating a database store.
+When we look at OpenStack there are two main 'roles' for a machine within the cluster, a 'cloud controller' and a 'compute node'.
+A 'cloud controller' is responsible for orchestration of the cloud, responsibilities include scheduling of instances, running self-service portals, providing rich API's and operating a database store.
 Whilst a 'compute node' is actually very simple, it's main responsibility is to provide compute resource to the cluster and to accept requests to start instances.

 This guide establishes four distinct virtual machines which will make up the core components, their individual purposes will not be explained in this section, the purpose of this lab is to quickly provision these machines as the infrastructure that our OpenStack cluster will be based upon.